yuummmer/cosmetic-advisor-chatbot/README.md

 This project provides an interactive tool for querying FDA guidelines for cosmetics using an AI-powered chatbot.
 It helps users get quick answers to regulatory questions efficiently.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you'd like to change.

 ## License

 This project is licensed under the [MIT License](LICENSE).